 Ullal Beach is the perfect place to sit, unwind, relax and watch the sunset.
 The coast of Ullal Beach is dotted with luxuriant casuarina and palm plantations, while the unmatched view of the azure sea from here is simply mind-blowing.
 One of the most stunning places to visit near Mangalore, Ullal Beach is located approximately 12 km from Mangalore.
 This place is dotted with small shacks and eateries and tourists visit this place during the weekend to enjoy swimming, surfing and other water sports.

-10. Kateel Shri Durgaparameshwari Temple – The sanctified place devoted to the mighty Goddess
+10. Kateel Shri Durgaparameshwari Temple – A Sanctified Place

 Location: Kateel Post, Mangalore, Karnataka